Sheriff's Identification Unit

 The mission of the Sheriff’s Identification Unit (SIU) is to provide quality and timely friction ridge examination services in an unbiased, ethical, and effective manner to our customer agencies and divisions.
 Our purpose is to adhere to the highest quality standards in order to maintain the highest level of public trust.

-The third key service that SIU provides to the community is the identification, via fingerprints, of deceased persons for the Santa Clara County Office of the Medical Examiner – Coroner.
-This crucial function is particularly important for deceased persons whom are indigent, have no available next of kin, are homicide victims, or whom are otherwise not viewable due to trauma.
-SIU identify on average more than 600 deceased persons for the Medical Examiner - Coroner every year – around 1000 deceased persons during the COVID19 pandemic.
+Another key service that SIU provides to the community is the identification, via fingerprints, of deceased persons for the Santa Clara County Office of the Medical Examiner – Coroner.
+This crucial function is particularly important for decedents whom are indigent, have no available next of kin, are homicide victims, or who are otherwise not viewable due to trauma.
+SIU identifies, on average, more than 600 decedents for the Medical Examiner - Coroner every year; around 1,000 decedents in 2020 due to the COVID-19 pandemic.

 Please do NOT call the Sheriff's Identification Unit (SIU) for Live Scan appointments.